-Psychotherapy is about becoming intimately familiar with ourselves through the interaction with a warm, non-judgemental and compassion person.
-Throught this collaborative process we become mindful of ourselves – our thoughts, behaviors, feelings, and deepest needs.
+At its core, Psychotherapy is about getting better and living a freer and calmer life.
+Through collaboration and compassion, we become mindful of ourselves – our thoughts, behaviors, feelings, and deepest needs.
 We begin to see what we need to do to create change in our lives.
 And in doing so, we can find confidence and a sense of empowerment we never knew we had.
 And ultimately, we can begin to feel better about ourselves and our life.

 It takes both courage and commitment from both the client and therapist.
 It not only requires the therapist to be compassionate and understanding, but someone who is willing to challenge his clients, gently and compassionately, in order to reveal their strengths and help them to break free of conditioned patterns of behavior and thinking.

-Depending on scheduling and time constraints, our first session will typically be for 90 minutes.
+Typically, our sessions will be 55 minutes.
 Most importantly, we will start where you are and find out what is most important to you.
 Within the first 2-4 sessions, we will have a good idea of what your challenges are and what sort of things we need to do to get you to a better place.
 In this way, therapy does not need to be mysterious and/or open-ended.

 I draw from a variety of theories or models of change to inform how I work with clients (cognitive, behavioral, psychodynamic, experiential, mindfulness).
 But most importantly, I tailor my approach to the uniqueness of each client.